scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 ### Play Discard Cards

-For playing our discard cards, there are two possible moves: the card was played to a foundation pile or the card was played to a tableau pile.
+For playing our discard cards, there are two possible moves: the card was played to a foundation pile, or the card was played to a tableau pile.
 For both of these scenarios, we will want to validate if the card that was played is valid, and if so, then we add the `Card` instance to that location.
 For these changes, we will focus on the `playDiscardPileCardToFoundation` method first.
 When we play a card from the discard pile to the foundation pile, we will want do the following:

 * First, get a reference to the top card in the discard pile.
 If there are no cards in the discard pile, we can return `false` since this is not a valid move.
 * Next, for the card that is being added, we will check the appropriate foundation pile and make sure this is the next card in the sequence.
-As an example, if I am trying to play the four of spades to the foundation pile, I will check the `#foundationPileSpade` property and see if the current value is `3`.
+As an example, if I am trying to play the four of spades to the foundation pile, I will check the `#foundationPileSpade` property, and see if the current value is `3`.
 If the current value is not `3`, then we would return `false`.
 * If the move is valid, then we just need to call the `addCard` method on our `FoundationPile` instance, and then we can remove this card from the discard pile array.

 To do this logic, update the `playDiscardPileCardToFoundation` method to match the following code: